 How to polish silver

 To remove heavier tarnish, Berg suggests using a quality silver polish, such as Blitz Silver Shine, Hagerty Silversmiths’ Wash or Wright’s Silver Cream.
 Apply polish using a cotton ball or cotton makeup pad, a sponge or a soft cloth.
 Be sure to wear cotton or nitrile gloves because fingerprints contribute to tarnishing.
-Removing tarnish does take effort, so be prepared to rub until the tarnish is gone.
+Removing tarnish does take effort, so be prepared to rub and polish silver until the tarnish is gone.
 Wash off residue, then dry and buff to a shine.

 How to polish silver with aluminum foil, baking soda and vinegar

-Polishing your silver whenever it starts to look spotted or tarnished is usually enough to keep it in good shape, especially if you don't use it all that often.
+Polishing silver whenever it starts to look spotted or tarnished is usually enough to keep it in good shape, especially if you don't use it all that often.

 "Typically, once a year is often enough.
 You can use a good silver cleaner or if it’s very tarnished, you can use this DIY silver polish," said Melissa Maker, cleaning expert and host of the YouTube Channel Clean My Space.